 PORSCHE EMISSIONS SETTLEMENT

-In 2022, U.S. District Judge Charles Breyer granted final approval of a settlement worst at least $80 million to resolve emissions-cheating claims regarding roughly 500,000 affected U.S. vehicles.
+In 2022, U.S. District Judge Charles Breyer granted final approval of a settlement worth at least $80 million to resolve emissions-cheating claims regarding roughly 500,000 affected U.S. vehicles.
 The settlement covered 2005 through 2020 model year vehicles.
 Owners of affected vehicles received payments ranging from $250 to $1,109 per vehicle.

 AFFECTED VEHICLES